pierogis/pierogis/docs/menu.rst

 crop
 ~~~~
-*crop pixels with options to define a selection box*
+*crop pixels by defining a selection box*

 .. code-block:: console